 Beth’s favorite joy is the family and friends that God has blessed her with.
 She has been married to Mark Hoffman for over 20 years.
 Mark is a software/test engineer at General Electric in Somersworth.
 He also enjoys wood craftsmanship and taking photographs in his free time.

 Beth doesn’t have too much free time but is passionate about music, spending time with all books, creating theological art and reveling in God’s great creation at Pilgrim Lodge, the Maine UCC camp for all ages.
 She especially enjoys snuggling with her godchildren, her niece and two nephews as well as her dogs Derby and Moo.

-Beth and Mark are blessed to be the parents of two children, Gabe, who is a Freshman at UNH, and Lydia, a High School Sophomore, and can found in the stands proudly watching them in their musical endeavors.
+Beth and Mark are blessed to be the parents of two children, Gabe, who is a Sophomore at UNH, and Lydia, a High School Junior, and can be found in the stands proudly watching them in their musical endeavors.